-Tips to Increase Vinyl Deck Privacy
+Tips to Increase Vinyl Deck Privacyadmin

-After installing a new waterproof vinyl deck or revitalizing your sundeck or patio with a brand-new Tufdek™ waterproof deck surface, you likely want to just sit back and relax.
+After installation of a new waterproof vinyl deck or revitalizing your sundeck or patio with a brand-new Tufdek™ waterproof deck surface, you likely want to just sit back and relax.
 This may be a hard thing to accomplish when you have a clear view of your neighbor’s yard, or if they can easily see into your yard space.
 Enhance the feeling of privacy while enjoying your new outdoor vinyl deck surface with these privacy tips, courtesy of Tuff Industries:

 Tip #1 – Install a vinyl deck privacy fence

-By adding a lattice or privacy fence to the side of your waterproof vinyl deck you can not only increase privacy, you can also create a space to grow climbing vines or hang outdoor artwork to add interest.
+By adding a lattice or privacy fence to the side of your waterproof vinyl deck you can not only increase privacy, you can also create a space to grow climbing vines or hang outdoor artwork (or vintage signs) to add interest.
 However, care must be taken to avoid damaging your waterproof deck surface with installation, while also ensuring that the privacy fence is secure – so contact a qualified contractor if necessary.

 Tip #2 – Keep a tree or two